geebioso/VDGLM/README.md

 # Examples

+Before trying any examples, make sure to set the paths by running `add_all_paths.m`.

 ## Setting up a simulation
 Here is the example output from running the function `set_analysis_options_v2.m` with the parameters `whsim=26`, `isHPC=0`,